 Normally an Honours degree in a related subject is required.
 However, if you have solid professional industry experience rather than academic achievement, this may be acceptable for entry to study at this level through a process called Accreditation of Prior Experiential Learning (APEL).

 Please provide evidence of a website or any other form of digital portfolio within your application.
 We are looking for an engagement with documentary photography or photojournalism with a particular focus on series of images rather than individual photographs.
-You may then be asked to attend an interview supported by a (physical printed) portfolio.
 The portfolio should evidence your interests in documentary photography or photojournalism and demonstrate your desire to study Documentary Photography at Masters level at The University of South Wales.

 For students not at this level, a range of intensive English courses recognised by UKBA are available at the university.
 These must be completed prior to entry on the award.

 Full-time fees are per year.
 Part-time fees are per 20 credits.
 Once enrolled, the fee will remain at the same rate throughout the duration of your study on this course.